 You are required to provide specific services, in the spirit of "Aloha," to our guests.
-We require mature individuals in good health with positive attitudes to assist us in teh services of others.
-We welcome all people regardless of race, social standing, age, or sexual preference.
-As a volunteer community memeber, it is expected that you will provide a high standard of guest services and you will be mindful of your role as a representative of Kalani at all times.
+We require mature individuals in good health with positive attitudes to assist us in the services of others.
+We welcome all people regardless of race, social standing, age (21 or older), or sexual orientation.
+As a volunteer community member, it is expected that you will provide a high standard of guest services and you will be mindful of your role as a representative of Kalani at all times.

 Is Kalani a spiritual community?

 We are a non-profit intercultural conference and educational center, here to serve our guests as they seek rest, relaxation and an environment for learning.
 There are people at Kalani who are on specific personal spiritual paths.
 However, we would not classify ourselves as a spiritual community, nor counseling, rehabilitation or healing center.

 What can I expect the day I step off the plane in Hilo?